Stone Mania My Business My Passion

 Having left school with few qualifications my mother was determined for me to make something of my life so having pushed me into a twelve month government funded training programme during which I earned just £25 a week, I was at the end offered a permanent contract.

-Initially working in the Personnel or Human Resources as it's known today, I then moved to customer relations and then became a holiday rep' and had placements in Italy and Spain.
-By 1989 I'd had enough and returned home and worked as a temp' for about six months whilst deciding what to do with the rest of my life.
+Initially working in Personnel or Human Resources as it's known today, I then moved to customer relations and finally went overseas to work as a holiday rep'.
+By 1989 I'd had enough and returned home and did temporary work for about six months whilst deciding what to do with the rest of my life.

-Having been on holiday to Florida and flown with a new airline called Virgin Atlantic I applied for a job as cabin crew and less than six months later was on my first flight to New York.
-In 1990 they had six Boeing 747-200 aircraft and flew to just six destinations five of which were in America.
+After returning home from a holiday to Florida I heard that a new airline called Virgin Atlantic were looking for cabin crew.
+I applied and less than three months later was on my first flight to New York.
+In 1990 they had six old Boeing 747's and flew to six destinations five of which were in America.

 Virgin Atlantic 1996 (ish)